-C. Measurement Focus, Basis of Accounting, and Financial Statement Presentation

-The government-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
-Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.
+C. Measurement Focus, Basis of Accounting, and Financial Statement Presentation recorded when a liability is incurred, regardless of the timing of related cash flows.
 Grants and similar items are recognized as revenue as soon as all eligibility requirements imposed by the provider have been met.